Home / The Gospel of Sri Ramakrishna / Volume 1 /

 Keshab's nephew, stopped the carriage before the India Club and went

 upstairs to get some water.
-The Master inquired whether the glass had been
+The Master inquired whether the glass had

 well washed.
 On being assured that it had been, he drank the water.